 Posted on December 15th, 2018

-The compensation a lawyer can easily recover for you will not only help you afford the medical care you need, but it will also grant you access to higher-quality treatment, as well as to clinical trials, which may substantially improve your prognosis.
+The compensation a lawyer can easily recover for you will not only help you afford the medical care you need but also grant you access to higher-quality treatment, as well as to clinical trials, which may substantially improve your prognosis.
 Currently, over $18 billion have been paid out from asbestos trust funds.

 Taking legal action as a victim of asbestos exposure is as important as seeking the expertise of a specialist in asbestos diseases who can provide you with the most effective and, at the same time, low-risk treatment for your illness.
 If you or a family member is struggling with the aftermath of occupational asbestos exposure, we strongly encourage you to file a claim with the asbestos trust fund operating on behalf of your former employer as soon as possible.
 The financial compensation a skillful attorney can help you recover will benefit you and your loved ones tremendously.